 It is now 35 years since the ships of Manchester Liners last sailed the oceans of the world and the founding of our Old Shipmates Association.
-The time has now come with the sad decision to end it in its present form, but to run a much slimmed down version for the benefit of the current membership only, with no new members being accepted.
+The time had now come for the sad decision to end it in its present form, but to run a much slimmed down version for the benefit of the current membership only, with no new members being accepted.

 Our web site will be maintained for as long as is possible to inform Old Shipmates of any forthcoming events, add reunion photographs and post crew changes as appropriate.
-Future communications with Old Shipmates will only be by e-mail, so please keep up to date any Old Shipmates that you know who do not have email.
+Future communications with Old Shipmates will only be by e-mail, so please let us know if you change your email address and also keep up to date any Old Shipmates that you know who do not have email.

-The February 2017 Newsletter will be the last one and the final normal mailing.
-So let us make it a good one by sending in as much information as possible please.
+The February 2017 Newsletter was the last one and the final normal mailing.

 Mailbag and Lookout are only being retained for reference purposes.
 There will not be any further communications through these pages.
 We thank everyone who has contributed to these pages and for their use of our web site.